tjluozhongjin/Transfiguration/README.md

   - Allow you to check who is at home at anytime and anywhere
   - The door can greet you when you back home
 - Disadvantages
-  - ​
+  - Face Cognition is not safty enough since you may can use a photo in front of the camera.

 ### Improvements

-- Face Recognition Locally
+- Face Recognition locally
+- Add one more camera to capture 3D photo
-- With the concept of Internet of thing, together with other intelligent furniture
+- Together with other intelligent furniture with IoT

 ### Under Construction